kcklee/FoodGuideApp/README.md

 My food guide application will keep track of food locations that a user wants to try out.
 It lets a user enter food locations, view information about them, and rate them.
-Possible features include listing all places that they want to try; showing food locations with their website/menu link; marking the food locations they've tried.
+Possible features include listing all places that they want to try; showing food locations and their details; marking the food locations they've tried.

 ***Who will use it?***